senlin/so-multisite-dashboard-feed-widget/README.md

 SO Multisite Dashboard Feed Widget
 =====================

+### May 14, 2016: No longer in active development, use at own risk

 ###### Last updated 2015.06.19
 ###### requires at least WordPress 4.0
 ###### tested up to WordPress 4.4